-The Decree also prohibits lay-offs on grounds of force majeure, or lack or reduction of work, also for a period of 60 days (e.g. until May 31, 2020).
-Exceptions to this prohibition are the lay-offs provided for in the terms of Section 223 bis of the Labor Contract Law, this is, layoffs agreed with each employee or the union, or approved by the labor authority, for those employees that shall not perform any tasks, due to lack or reduction of work (not attributable to employer) or force majeure (dully evidenced).
+Exceptions to this prohibition include the furloughs provided for in the terms of Section 223 bis of the Labour Contract Law; that is, furloughs agreed upon with each employee or the union, approved by the labour authority, for those employees who shall not perform any tasks due to lack or reduction of work (not attributable to employer) or force majeure (dully evidenced).